CPLEX

 The CPLEX website says that: IBM ILOG CPLEX Optimizer provides flexible, high-performance mathematical programming solvers for linear programming, mixed integer programming, quadratic programming, and quadratically constrained programming problems.
 These include a distributed parallel algorithm for mixed integer programming to leverage multiple computers to solve difficult problems

-Usage in the Wharton HPCC
+Usage in the Wharton HPC3

 The Problem